SayandevSantra/Disease-prediction-_1/README.md

 # Disease-prediction-_1
-Heart disease prediction using  machije learning and logistic regression
+Heart disease prediction using  machine learning and logistic regression